Siegel-Veech Measures of Convex Flat Cone Spheres

 Here, $D\big(\underline{k}(p_i); [X'_i,F'_i]\big)$ is a subset of $\mathbb{P}\Omega(\underline{k}(p_i))$ (see Definition~\ref{def:domainofgeometrictype}), and $[V^i]$ denote the homogeneous coordinate of a sphere in $D\Big(\underline{k}(p_i); [X'_i,F'_i]\Big)$ under the spanning tree coordinate associated to $F'_i$ (see Remark~\ref{rmk:chartonregionofgeometrictype}). \end{remark}

-\begin{remark}[Local fibered coordinate chart] For any $X\in U_{d,\varepsilon}(B_{\lambda})$, we may not always be able to find a fibered coordinate chart containing $X$.
-However, we can mimic the construction of the chart to define a \emph{local fibered coordinate chart} for $X$ as follows.
+\begin{remark}[Local fibered coordinate chart] For any $X \in U_{d,\varepsilon}(B_{\lambda})$, including those lying in a cut locus, one can still mimic the chart construction to define a \textbf{local fibered coordinate chart} in a neighborhood of $X$, as follows.

 Let $X_0$ be the projection $\phi_B(X)$, and consider a spanning tree coordinate chart of $X_0$.
 Let $W := (w_1, \ldots, w_{n-3})$ be the coordinates in this chart.

 Let $D_1, \ldots, D_s$ be the $(d,\varepsilon)$-convex hulls in $X$, and let $X_i$ be the infinitesimal sphere associated with $D_i$.
 Let $T_i$ be a Delaunay triangulation of $D_i$, and let $F_i$ be a shortest spanning tree of $D_i$.
 Consider a sufficiently small neighborhood $U$ of $X$.
 We may assume that for each nearby surface in $U$, the $(d,\varepsilon)$-convex hulls $D_i$ have a geometric spanning tree $F_i$ such that $(X_i, F_i)$ has the same geometric type as that of $X$.
 Note, however, that $F_i$ may not necessarily be the shortest spanning tree for the nearby surface.